inezpereira/spmStructsAndObjects/NMM_CMC_NMDA.md

 In the model, you will find the following substruct multiple times, which will be called `model_definition`.
 This set of parameters needs to appear in the priors and constitutes, for instance, the posterior estimate substruct `DCM.Ep`.
+`n` stands for the number of sources which are modelled.

 ```
 Ep